valokardin/creamlinux/README.md

 Since 20PercentRendered has archived the repo, I have decided to fork and support it as far as I can.

 ## Support
-This *should* work for any linux native steam title that doesn't block LD_PRELOAD.
+This *should* work for any native Linux Steam title that doesn't block LD_PRELOAD.
+It does not work with Proton or Wine - use SmokeAPI or other alternatives made specifically for Windows instead.

 The following games have been tested and confirmed to work:

  - Stellaris
  - Hearts Of Iron IV